LiuYuancheng/Python_Web_Attestation_Tool/PhishpediaReadme.md

 #### Program Usage

-1. [optional] If you don't have Nvidia Graph card enable the CPU mode:
+1. [optional] The machine learning part of Phisperida need to use the GPU of the computer; If you don't have Nvidia Graph card, you need to enable the CPU mode:

-   File: *Phishpedia/src/detectron2_pedia* line 47:
+   File: *`Phishpedia/src/detectron2_pedia`* line 47:

    ```
    # uncomment if you installed detectron2 cpu version